PratimeshTiwari/AI-Interview-Agent/DEPLOYMENT.md

 1. Go to the [Vercel Dashboard](https://vercel.com/dashboard).
 2. Click **"Add New..."** -> **"Project"**.
-3. Import your `eightfold` repository from GitHub.
+3. Import your `AI-Interview-Agent` repository from GitHub.
 4. In the **Configure Project** screen:
     *   **Framework Preset**: Next.js (should be auto-detected).
     *   **Root Directory**: `./` (default).